 Today’s OFCOM report shows the number of complaints received about phone/internet providers between October 2010 and February 2011.

-The CAS evidence report, 'Telecommunication Problems’ was published on 4 April.
+The CAS evidence report, 'Telecommunication Problems’ (link no longer available) was published on 4 April.

 Among other things, it shows that many Scots rely on their phone and internet services to connect with their family and friends, and with the rest of society.
 Around 94% of all over-65 year olds in Scotland use landlines, and for 40% of over-75 year olds it is their only means of telecommunication.
 19% of Scottish households rely on their mobiles only.